cirrusflyer275ds/ctx-eor-site/docs/employer-overview.md

 ## Trial Hiring, Fully Covered

-CTX-EOR exists to solve one critical problem: **How can you try a new hire before committing — without exposing your business to compliance risk?**
+Hireway exists to solve one critical problem: **How can you try a new hire before committing — without exposing your business to compliance risk?**

 We’re the answer.
 You focus on evaluating fit.